 Uses of a Drawknife

-Drawknives are used for creating billets for lathe, debarking trees, getting a thin shave, etc. The cut of a drawknife is quite similar to a knife.
+Drawknives are used for creating billets for lathe, debarking trees, and getting a thin wooden shave.
+The cut of a drawknife is quite similar to a knife.
 Despite its size, the cutting area of the drawknife is small – if it was large, it would be very difficult to actually use it.

 A basic drawknife usually has a blade of 6-10 inches with a bevel on one side.
 The handles are set at a bit down the plane and at a right angle to the blade.

 The drawknife can be used to remove multiple layers of wood at a time and with proper practice, you can master the art and create fine cuts in no time.
 If you want to rapidly remove a larger chunk of wood then make a deep cut, however, make sure you do that carefully otherwise you’ll end up damaging both the wood and the blade.

 Curved drawknives are an excellent choice for getting specific spots where it’s hard to reach with a straight drawknife.
 Curved ones are also a great choice for making deeper cuts.
 On the other hand, straight drawknives are an excellent choice for making fine smooth cuts.
 Both kinds provide results, though, and the best kind of drawknife is “one that cuts”, as the popular saying about cutting tools goes among woodworkers.
 Time and practice is more important for learning to use a drawknife than whether it’s curved or straight.

 The drawknife that I use at home is the Timber Tuff 8″.
 It was wooden handles, an allow steel blade and a 30 degree angle.